-The Hebrew word, from which we get the English word for diamonds, denotes something that can prick (like a thorn or thorn bush) or something that is sharp (Strong's and BDB lexicon).
+The Hebrew word, from which we get the English word for this precious stone in the Bible, denotes something that can prick (like a thorn or thorn bush) or something that is sharp (Strong's and BDB lexicon).

 Because of this gemstone's many desirable characteristics (clarity, purity, hardness, rarity, etc.) it had many powers and abilities attributed to it.